 Last weekend I attended a macro photography workshop by Don Komerechka hosted by the Princeton Photography Workshop.
-It was a fun but challenging workshop and I learned just how much I have yet to learn.
-I am so far from where I want to be with macro but with patience and perseverance I think I can improve my craft.
-Water droplet macro — or in this case the term "micro" might be more appropriate — is much harder than any macro photography I have attempted so far.
-Macros of flowers or insects are all I have tried to date but even those seemed easy compared to the water droplets.Camera : NIKON D5100, Focal length : 45mm, Aperture : ƒ/8, Shutter speed : 1/160s, ISO : 100, Captured : 30 July, 2017, Copyright : © 2017 Khürt L. Williams,
+It was a fun but challenging workshop, and I learned just how much I have yet to learn.
+I am so far from where I want to be with macro, but with patience and perseverance, and I think I can improve my craft.
+Water droplet macro -- or in this case, the term "micro" might be more appropriate -- is much harder than any macro photography I have attempted so far.
+Macros of flowers or insects are all I have tried to date; even those seemed easy compared to the water droplets.[exif id="30838"]

 Don gave the class a quick primer on focus stacking, a technique I have used a few times with my macro.
-One cool tip I learned is that Photoshop's auto-align and auto-blend layers features makes it relatively easy to focus stack capture images.
+One excellent tip I learned is that Photoshop's auto-align and auto-blend layers features make it relatively easy to focus-stack capture images.

-Macro photography can be time consuming.
-Water droplet photography even more so.
+Macro photography can be time-consuming.
+Water droplet photography is even more so.
 Getting the water droplets to be spherical to my satisfaction required a lot of trial and error.
 And I had a lot of failures.
 I deleted most of the images I captured that morning.
-The one included with this post is the best of them.Camera : NIKON D5100, Focal length : 45mm, Aperture : ƒ/8, Shutter speed : 1/160s, ISO : 100, Captured : 30 July, 2017, Copyright : © 2017 Khürt L. Williams,
+The one included with this post is the best of them.[exif id="30839"]

-The featured image is a blend of several images.
-As you can see it's flawed in many ways.
+The featured image is a blend of several photos.
+As you can see, it's flawed in many ways.
 It's not sharp.
-The flower that was placed behind the dandelion doesn't appear clearly.
+The flower that I placed behind the dandelion doesn't appear clearly.

 I need more practice.

 Each Wednesday, The Daily Prompt Photo Challenge provides a theme for creative inspiration.
-Participants take photographs based on their interpretation of the theme, and post them on their blog anytime before the following Wednesday.
+Participants take photographs based on their interpretation of the theme and post them on their blog anytime before Wednesday.